Plan the work then work the plan – that’s how to realize the full potential of DevOps.

 Processes are dramatically different in a DevOps environment.
-One of the key principles of DevOps is to automate as many development, testing, configuration and deployment processes as possible, with the idea of eliminating time-consuming repetitive work so that attention can be given to more important tasks.
+One of the key principles of DevOps services is to automate as many development, testing, configuration and deployment processes as possible, with the idea of eliminating time-consuming repetitive work so that attention can be given to more important tasks.
 DevOps includes several processes that are continuous by nature, such as:

 - Continuous development

 - Continuous automated testing

 - Continuous monitoring